SonetMiddleware/sonet-dao-backend/doc/interface.md

 }
 ```

-> Note: "fav" equals 0 means to cancel the collection, while 1 means to collect it. "chain_name", "contract", and "token_id" must be passed in.
+> Note: "fav" equals 0 means to cancel the collection, while 1 means to collect it. "chain_name", "contract", and "
+> token_id" must be passed in.

 Return: